North Kowloon Magistracy: SCAD Implementation

 A branch campus of the Savannah College of Art and Design (SCAD) was established, providing 1,500 student places at tertiary level for studies on digital media, including animation, advertising design, photography, graphic design, illustration, interactive design and game development, motion media design, and visual effects.
 The revitalisation and reconstruction project was estimated to cost approximately $100 million.
-SCAD wishes to:
+SCAD's goals were to: